-BREAKING: CineMagic 7 Theatre in Austin to close end of day Sunday - Austin Daily Herald
+CineMagic 7 Theatre in Austin to close end of day Sunday - Austin Daily Herald

 “Austin has been a great community to do business in,” said Steve Tripp, President of Odyssey Theatres.
 “We have incurred substantial losses there in the last year alone and just simply can not continue to do so.”

-The Herald reached out to CineMagic 7 and Hy-Vee Communications Senior Vice President Tina Potthoff for comment, but has not received a response from either.
+The Herald reached out to CineMagic 7 and Hy-Vee Communications Senior Vice President Tina Potthoff for comment, but did not receive responses by press time.

 The Theatre Industry has been hit particularly hard by the pandemic, which has included government shutdowns, congregating concerns and film studios delaying all major releases.